truenas/middleware/docs/userguide/index.rst

    **ping** an address on the Internet.
 If it cannot, you may have to add a default gateway address and/or DNS server address in
    :menuselection:`Network --> Global Configuration`.

-Highlight the entry of the PBI you would like to install, then click its Install button.
+Highlight the entry of the PBI you would like to install, then click its "Install" button.
 In the example shown in Figure 12.1b, the transmission PBI is selected for installation.

 **Figure 12.1b: Selecting a PBI to Install**